gandhamprakashtech/gandhamprakashtech/README.md

 ## 👨‍🎓 About Me

-- 🎓 B.Tech Graduate in Computer Science
+- 🎓 B.Tech Graduate in Computer Science and Engineering
 - 💻 Passionate about building **modern, responsive, and scalable web applications**
 - ⚙️ Experienced with **React.js, Next.js, Tailwind CSS, backend APIs, and databases**
 - 🌱 Constantly exploring new tools and frameworks to improve user experience